manzt/trevorma.nz/posts/001-be-assertive.md

 Here, we combine type checks with runtime assertions.
 TypeScript enforces what it can at compile time (ensuring `number`), but the final check for what TypeScript can't "see" — refining it to an integer — is left to runtime.
-This means the function has the potential to fail, but it will do so loudly, allowing us to catch issues early and fix them.
+This approach means the function has the potential to fail at runtime, but it will do so loudly, allowing us to catch issues early and fix them.

 An alternative is to move all our assumptions to the type level using [branded types](https://www.learningtypescript.com/articles/branded-types):